killxin/coding-is-typing/README.md

 - `npm install`
 - `npm run watch` or `npm run compile`
 - `F5` to start debugging

-Run the `Coding is typing: Enable codeTyping` to create the webview.
+- Run the `Coding is typing: Enable codeTyping`